Skip to content

 beginTransaction()

 Start a new database transaction.
+Throws Doctrine\DBAL\Exception on driver failure.

 php

-public function beginTransaction(): bool
+public function beginTransaction(): void

 commit()